Connect with us

 He wasn’t kidding.

-He was a 3rd-string RB as a senior, and only got moved to 2nd-string because of an injury.
+He was a 3rd-string running back as a senior and only moved up to 2nd-string because of an injury.

 Fred Jackson in his Lamar High School football uniform